The British Red Cross has been helping people affected by the Grenfell Tower fire since the early hours on the day it started.

 How the grants work

-Money was given first to people who were bereaved and seriously injured and then to each of the 139 households from the Grenfell Tower and 26 households in Grenfell Walk.
+Money from the British Red Cross London Fire Relief Fund was given first to people who were bereaved and seriously injured.
+It was then distributed to each of the 140 households from the Grenfell Tower and 26 households in Grenfell Walk.

-The amount of money given to the people affected varied according to their situation:
+The amount of money distributed to people affected from all funds, including the London Fire Relief Fund, varied according to their situation:

 - to each person who was seriously injured and needed to stay in hospital for over seven days – £30,000